vini-karumuru/QAA/README.md

     - matplotlib
     - htseq

-11. Download the publicly available Campylomormyrus compressirostris genome fasta file (GCA_910591475.1) and generate an alignment database from it.
-Align the reads to your mouse C. compressirostris database using a splice-aware aligner.
+11. Download the publicly available Campylomormyrus compressirostris genome fasta file from [Dryad](https://datadryad.org/dataset/doi:10.5061/dryad.c59zw3rcj) and generate an alignment database from it.
+Align the reads to your C. compressirostris database using a splice-aware aligner.
 Use the settings specified in PS8 from Bi621.

   > [!IMPORTANT]
   > You will need to use gene models to perform splice-aware alignment, see PS8 from Bi621.